VKEA/PrideCSS/Readme.md

-## PrideCSS, a BEM-compliant SCSS library
+## PrideCSS, a BEM-compliant SCSS library for adding pride flags

-PriceCSS is a SCSS library for adding pride flags to your HTML elements.
+PrideCSS is a SCSS library for adding pride flags to your HTML elements.

 You'll need to compile it to CSS to use it on a website, or use a CDN, which will be updated in the future.